Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 The Exalt resists any mundane toxin, poison, or psychotropic, and is granted +(3) dice to resist any supernatural version.

-As well, they do not suffer ill-effects from drink or other recreational substances.
+As well, they do not suffer ill-effects from mundane drink or other mundane recreational substances.

+###

+<div class="greater_charm">Greater Charms</div>

 ### Body-Mending Meditation

 **Cost:** 6m
 **Type:** Simple; Day
-**Mins:** Physique 3
+**Mins:** Physique 4

-The Exalt speeds up their natural recovery, and may recover their full Endurance after a full night’s sleep, instead of a full day of rest.
+The Exalt speeds up their natural recovery, and may recover their full Endurance after a full night’s sleep.

-Otherwise, they regain (Essence) Endurance every 15 minutes.
+When unable to rest properly, they regain (Essence) Endurance every 15 minutes.

-<div class="greater_charm">Greater Charms</div>

 ### Durability of Oak